stritti/smart-swimming-pool/README.md

 # Components

-Th project is plitted in components:
+Th project is splitted in components:

 * [Pool-Controller](Pool-Controller)
 * [Pool-Monitor](Pool-Monitor)
 * [OpenHAB](OpenHAB) Configuration

 # Development

+There is a German blog series for this project on [https://www.az-delivery.de/blogs/azdelivery-blog-fur-arduino-und-raspberry-pi/projekt-smart-swimmingpool-einleitung?ls=de](AZ-Delivery Blog).

 ## Platform.io IDE